RUGGI0/assignment1_rt/README.md

 # 6. Running the Project with Scripts (aka: the very cool way)

-Two automation scripts are provided:
+Two automation scripts are provided (for both implementations):

-- `launcher.sh` (available in both version)
+- `launcher.sh`
-- `run_assignment.sh` (available in both version)
+- `run_assignment.sh`

-The launchers provide to:
+The launchers will:

 - Start a `tmux` 2×2 session
 - Launch turtlesim